Learning When to Trust LLM Priors: A Validated Framework for Semantic Prior Integration: Introduction

-\item \emph{Provable guarantees under unreliable priors.} Via classical convex aggregation theory, we obtain safety guarantees for our proposed framework.
-We prove that Statsformer competes with \textit{any} convex combination of candidate learners, up to statistical error.
-To our knowledge, this is the first model-agnostic, validated framework for integrating LLM-derived feature priors, while providing an oracle-style guarantee relative to in-library (including prior-free) candidates.
+\item \emph{\textbf{Provable safety under unreliable priors.}} Using classical convex aggregation theory, we show that Statsformer competes with any convex combination of candidate learners, including prior-free learners, up to statistical error.
+To our knowledge, this is the first model-agnostic validated framework for LLM-derived feature priors with such a downstream performance floor, ensuring graceful degradation when the LLM signal is weak, misspecified, or adversarial.

-\item \emph{Cost-effective and scalable integration of LLM priors.} Statsformer uses an LLM only once to elicit priors, without fine-tuning or iterative prompting, and does not require an LLM at inference time, making it efficient, scalable, and robust across all reasonable choices of language models. \end{itemize}

-The remainder of the paper is organized as follows.
-Section~\ref{sec:prelim} sets up the preliminary background necessary for our method.
-Section~\ref{sec:framework} formalizes the Statsformer framework, including prior-injection mechanism and ensemble architecture.
-Section~\ref{sec:theory} presents the main theoretical results.
-Section~\ref{sec:experiment} provides empirical validation, encompassing real-data experiments from a variety of domains.
-Section \ref{sec:simulation} presents adversarial simulations probing robustness to corrupted priors, showing how the Statsformer architecture attenuates unreliable semantic signals.
-Finally, Section~\ref{sec:conclusion} summarizes the contributions and outlines future research directions.